stefanpejcic/OpenPanel/website/docs/articles/dev-experience/customizing-openpanel-user-interface.md

 ## Set custom branding

-Custom brand name and logo can be set from [OpenAdmnin > Settings > OpenPanel](/docs/admin/settings/openpanel/#branding) page.
+Custom brand name and logo can be set from [OpenAdmin > Settings > OpenPanel](/docs/admin/settings/openpanel/#branding) page.

 To set a custom name visible in the OpenPanel sidebar and on login pages, enter the desired name in the "Brand name" option.
 Alternatively, to display a logo instead, provide the URL in the "Logo image" field and save the changes.